Adolph Achille Gereau

-Adolph Achille Gereau, or Adolph Gereau, (December 20, 1893 – May 24, 1994) was a United States Virgin Islands civil servant who was the principal founder of the Republican Club and one of the committee of founders of the Republican Party of the United States Virgin Islands.
+Adolph Achille Gereau (December 20, 1893 – May 24, 1994) was a United States Virgin Islands civil servant who was the principal founder of the Republican Club and one of the committee of founders of the Republican Party of the United States Virgin Islands.

+Early life and family

-Gereau was born December 20, 1893, in Charlotte Amalie, St. Thomas, then Danish West Indies, and died May 24, 1994, in Christiansted, St. Croix.
-His father was Mederic Gereau, of mixed parentage Mederic's father was White and his mother was Black.
+Gereau was born on December 20, 1893, in Charlotte Amalie, St. Thomas, then Danish West Indies.
+His father was Mederic Gereau, of mixed parentage; Mederic's father was white and his mother was Black.
 Mederic Gereau was a mariner, a boat captain and steam engine mechanic from the island of Guadeloupe, French West Indies.
-Adolph Gereau's mother Diana Beale was mostly Black and born on the island of Anegada in the British Virgin Islands.
+Adolph Gereau's mother Diana Beale was mostly Black, and born on the island of Anegada in the British Virgin Islands.
 The Beales, Diana's parents Samuel Beale and Frances Creque lived at the Settlement on Anegada had a general store and an animal pen where they traded in livestock.
 Mederic Gereau broke up with his wife and relocated to the Dominican Republic where some of his relatives had previously moved.
 Mederic Gereau did steam engine maintenance for the Dominican sugar centrals eventually dying there.

 Although mostly Black, Adolph Gereau was adopted at the age of 11 in 1905 by a white family resident in Charlotte Amalie, the Ffrenches.
 Marie Leonides Galiber Ffrench and her husband Gustav Augustus Ffrench operated a commercial warehouse and stevedoring contracting firm.
-Ffrenches second wife was Esther Levy-Maduro who, though a Catholic convert herself, was of an illustrious Sephardic Jewish family.
+Ffrenches' second wife was Esther Levy-Maduro, who, though a Catholic convert herself, was of an illustrious Sephardic Jewish family.
 The Gereau and Ffrench families have been in communication since that time.

-One of Gereau's foster brothers, Leopold Adelbert Augustus Ffrench, moved to Mexico and a grandson Leonardo I. Ffrench serving in the diplomatic corps eventually became the Director General of the Institute for Mexicans Abroad of the Secretaria de Relaciones Exteriores.
-Adolph Gereau's wife was Annetta Brewster Gereau of Black, Asian Indian and White descent, a seamstress and herbalist active in the Episcopal Church.
-Her sister Louise Brewster Siebenhoven was grandmother of Michael S. Fields at one point President of Oracle USA.
-The Gereaus had three children Iva Liston Gereau, Edith Mercedes Gereau and Gustave Adolph Gereau.
+One of Gereau's foster brothers, Leopold Adelbert Augustus Ffrench, moved to Mexico, and a grandson, Leonardo I. Ffrench, serving in the diplomatic corps, eventually became the director general of the Institute for Mexicans Abroad of the Secretaria de Relaciones Exteriores.

+Gereau's wife was Annetta Brewster Gereau of Black, Asian Indian and white descent, a seamstress and herbalist active in the Episcopal Church.
+Her sister Louise Brewster Siebenhoven was grandmother of Michael S. Fields, at one point president of Oracle USA.
+The Gereaus had three children, Iva Liston Gereau, Edith Mercedes Gereau and Gustave Adolph Gereau.